-GSA Link seeks to connect, empower, and inspire LGBTQ+ youth.
+GSA Link seeks to connect, empower, and inspire LGBTQ+ youth and young adults.
 Today, few programs currently exist to serve this specific population.
-For the youth who get involved, we have a variety of programs designed to listen to and promote their voices with peer and adult support.
-With every new struggle, discovery, friend, and triumph, we aim to show LGBTQ+ youth that they deserve to be their most authentic selves, and that we’re here to celebrate them through it all.
+For the youth and young adults who get involved, we have a variety of programs designed to listen to and promote their voices with peer and adult support.
+With every new struggle, discovery, friend, and triumph, we aim to show LGBTQ+ youth and young adults that they deserve to be their most authentic selves, and that we’re here to celebrate them through it all.

 ― Alok Vaid-Menon (they/them), Beyond the Gender Binary

 A brief, uncomprehensive list of things LGBTQ+ youth and young adults deserve: gender euphoria, to feel celebrated for who they are, space to explore, warmth and compassion, justice for the ways in which they are oppressed, safety and stability, answers to their questions, understanding and supportive adults in their lives, paths to affirming resources, to feel pride in their identity, opportunities for skill development, liberation from heteronormative restrictions, hope, mental/emotional/social/physical wellness, confidence, the feeling of laughing so hard your stomach hurts, to be seen and to be heard.

 Growing up, LGBTQ+ youth are often exposed to violence, marginalization, alienation, and rejection from a potential variety of sources: family, peers, teachers, strangers, and the media, based on their LGBTQ+ identities that stand as obstacles to the aforementioned wondrous and essential experiences they deserve.
 Further, many LGBTQ+ youth and young adults do not currently have access to LGBTQ+ folks older than them who are invested in their success, growth, and identity development.